coolcrowd/worker-service/README.md

  * `database.password` the password of the database account
  * `os.url` is the url of the object-service

-The configuration is detailed in the configuration-file conf/configuration.properties.
+The configuration is detailed in the configuration-file ./conf/configuration.properties`.
 You can alter the configuration-file to permanently change properties.
 Every property can be overridden by setting a global-property via `-D{key}={value}`.

 You can also set the config-file location with the system-property `workerservice.config`, e.g. `-Dworkerservice.config=location`.

+The logging is specified in the logging-file `./conf/logging.xml`.
+You can alter the logging-file to permanently change properties.

+You can also set the config-file location with the system-property `logback.configurationFile`, e.g. `-Dlogback.configurationFile=location`.